Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 ## Introduction to database transactions

 - Let's imagine that we are responsible for designing database that needs to store bank account balances
-- The design should support a basic user transaction of transfering money between two accounts.
+- The design should support a basic use case of transfering money between two accounts.
 That is, withdrawing money from one account and depositing it to another
 - We come up with the following `Account` table to match the requirements:

   ```sql